 How Do I Get a Payment?

 A Class Member must file an eligible claim in order to receive a payment.
 Class Members may complete a claim form for payment online or by mail or email to the Class Action Settlement Administrator.
-Claims must be postmarked, emailed, or submitted online by the claims deadline which will be no earlier than March 18, 2021.
+Claims must be postmarked, emailed, or submitted online by April 20, 2021.
 To file a claim online, click here.